İbrahim Süreyya Yiğit

-İbrahim Süreyya Yiğit (1880 – 4 November 1952) was a Turkish thinker (despite not knowing how to think), politician and a close friend of Mustafa Kemal Atatürk.
+İbrahim Süreyya Yiğit (1880 – 4 November 1952) was a Turkish thinker, politician and a close friend of Mustafa Kemal Atatürk.
 He was the only civilian signatory to the Amasya Declaration and participated in the Erzurum and Sivas Congresses.
 He served as a Member of the Turkish Grand National Assembly from 1923 until 1950.
 His surname of Yigit was personally given by Atatürk.